adestefa/machine-learning-in-c/README.md

 If this seems too abstract, instead think of the circle as a car, and 'x' input is the driver, 'w' input is the backseat driver nudging the car to the destination 'y'.

 In order to use this artificial neuron to 'learn' we must give it structured input data patterns in values that we can repeat over training cycles, until we 'train' the neuron to predict the right answer.
-That means once trained, we can give it an unique new input, and the trained weight values drive the path of  output to the correct answer.
+That means once trained, we can give it a unique new input, and the trained weight values drive the path of output to the correct answer.

 What we are training is actually finding the right weights and bias that consistently provides correct answers even with new input values it was never trained with.